 - We implemented a Paid Sick Leave so hourly employees are not negatively impacted if they need to stay home because they feel ill, or they think they may have been exposed and are waiting on test results.

-- Employees clean their hands between every task, and every table.
+- Employees clean their hands between every table.

 - Hand sanitizer is available on all tables, bar seats, bathrooms, and communal spaces.

 - High-traffic touch points like doorknobs and the restrooms are disinfected at regular intervals.